cdcor/ChronOS/README.txt

 scroll event to the display to automatically disable it when you scroll though.
 I will also only have it scroll when something has changed.

-Dropping to the next line when a process ends would mean for every process.
+I still need to drop to the next line when the CPU becomes idle.
-Thus, if you run 3 processes at once, for example, the 12DONE, the console will drop 3 times, a line after every "DONE".
-The other way around this is to drop a line when the CPU becomes idle.
-I'm not sure which is better.

 You can still enter commands while programs are running.
 Commands do not internally co-mingle with the output, only on the screen.
 You just have